-The Center for Disease Control and Prevention (CDC) National Center for Health Statistics (NCHS) has announced that it will launch the new National Study of Long-Term Care Providers in just a few weeks.
+The Center for Disease Control and Prevention (CDC) National Center for Health Statistics (NCHS) is beginning the next biennial National Study of Long-Term Care Providers.

-Directors of residential care communities will be asked to provide information through a mail or web questionnaire about the characteristics of residential care communities, the services offered, and staffing; and the demographics, functional status and health of the residents served.
+Directors of adult day services and residential care communities will be asked to provide information through a mail or web questionnaire about the characteristics of residential care communities, the services offered, and staffing; and the demographics, functional status and health of the residents served.

 Data obtained through mail and web questionnaires will be used to produce national and state estimates (wherever possible) to help inform long-term care providers, planners, researchers, and policymakers about community-based care.
 Participation is voluntary and the information provided will be used only for statistical purposes and held in the strictest confidence.